apmavs/dis_debugger/README.md

 dis_debugger
 ============

-Comiling with 32bit MinGW 4.8.2
+Compiling with 32bit MinGW 4.8.2
 Using Qt 5.3.2
 Using Qt Creator 3.3.0
 Building with KDIS 2.8.0